-The Funds are each actively managed funds that employ a "defined outcome strategy" that seeks to provide investment returns that match the gains of the S&P 500 Index, up to a maximized return (the "Cap Level"), while guarding against a decline in the S&P 500 Index, before fees and expenses (the "Total Buffer Strategy").
-Pursuant to this strategy, each Fund will invest primarily in exchange-traded options contracts that reference either the S&P 500 Index or ETFs that track the S&P 500 Index.
-Defined outcome strategies are designed to participate in market gains and losses within predetermined ranges over a specified period (i.e. point to point).
+Pursuant to the Strategies, each Fund will invest primarily in exchange-traded options contracts that reference either the S&P 500 Index or ETFs10 that track the S&P 500 Index.
+Target outcome strategies are designed to participate in market gains and losses within pre-determined ranges over a specified period (i.e. point to point).
 These outcomes are predicated on the assumption that an investment vehicle employing the strategy is held for the designated outcome periods.
-The designated outcome period for the Funds is three years.
-As such, the Exchange is proposing to list up to thirty-six monthly series of the Funds.
+As such, the Exchange is proposing to list up to twelve monthly series of each of the Buffer Funds and Deep Buffer Funds, as named above.

-The Exchange submits this proposal in order to allow each Fund to hold listed derivatives, in particular FLexible EXchange Options ("FLEX Options") on the S&P 500 Index, in a manner that does not comply with Rule 14.11(i)(4)(C)(iv)(b).
-Otherwise, the Funds will comply with all other listing requirements of the Generic Listing Standards for Managed Fund Shares on an initial and continued listing basis under Rule 14.11(i).
+The Exchange submits this proposal in order to allow each Fund to hold listed derivatives, in particular FLEX Options on SPY and/or FLEX Options on the S&P 500 Index (collectively, "S&P 500 FLEX Options"), in a manner that does not comply with Rule 14.11(i)(4)(C)(iv)(b).
+11 Otherwise, the Funds will meet all other listing requirements of the Generic Listing Standards 12 for Managed Fund Shares on an initial and continued listing basis under Rule 14.11(i).